A Duty To Differentially Diagnose: The Validity Underpinning The Diagnosis Of The President

 But these high-level manipulative abilities are not the only or even the main reason psychopaths avoid detection.
 No, the primary difficulty resides in us, the 99%.
 Turns out we have evolved in a way that makes it quite difficult to apprehend the presence of psychopathy.

-Martha Stout has provided the most insight on this phenomenon, “It is difficult to think of another experience that quite so eludes empathy.”
+Elizabeth Stout has provided the most insight on this phenomenon, “It is difficult to think of another experience that quite so eludes empathy.”
 She observes we have no difficulty identifying with and comparing ourselves to others on a wide range of human characteristics, such as states of depression or anxiety, intelligence level, agreeableness, introversion/extroversion and many other personality features.

 But not so with psychopathy.
 Of course, we can recognize instances of immoral or predatory behavior.
 But we have difficulty comprehending the utter remorselessness that afflicts 1% of us.
 Stout notes, “But as to what is possibly the single most meaningful characteristic that divides the human species — the presence or absence of conscience — we remain effectively oblivious.”